exein-io/pulsar/examples/pulsar-extension-module/README.md

 # Extending Pulsar with custom modules

-The best way to extend Pulsar with custom behavior is to write a custom module.
+This example shows how to extend Pulsar with a custom module.
-This is great for:
-- Extracting new events from the kernel
-- Inspecting existing events and identifying security threats
-- Sending these events to a remote server

 ```
 $ cargo build && sudo ./target/debug/pulsar-extension-module pulsard